Product was successfully added to your shopping cart.

 XenonPro - LED & HID Headlight Kits Banner

-What is the best LED color for automotive headlamps?
+What is the Best LED Color for Automotive Headlamps?

-The majority of people looking to upgrade and convert their headlights from halogens to LEDs are looking to improve nighttime visibility on the road, in which case, the best LED color is white.
-However, the 'best' color is subjective and entirely depends on your needs and ultimate outcome from upgrading your lights.
+However, the 'best' color is subjective and entirely depends on your needs and ultimate outcome of upgrading your lights.
 The following summarizes the best LED color for different purposes:

-• Maximum brightness: White
+• Brightness: White

-• Nicest style: Blue and purple
+• Style: Blue or purple

-LED Color Details HID Equivalency Best for
+LED Color HID Equivalent Best for

-White* White (100%) 5000K - 5500K Nighttime visibility
+White* (100%) 5000K Visibility

-Yellow Yellow (90%) White (10%) 3000K - 4300K Fog lights
+Yellow (90%) White (10%) 3000K Fog Lights

-Purple** Purple (90%) White (10%) 12000K Stylish look
+Purple* (90%) White (10%) 12000K Style

 * Recommended; ** May be illegal in certain jurisdictions